VitorSilvaDeveloper/temperature-conversion/README.md

 # temperature-conversion
 Simple python script for temperature conversion
-converts ° C to ° F
+converts °C to °F
-converts ° F to ° C
+converts °F to °C
-converts ° C to K
+converts °C to K
-converts k to ° C
+converts k to °C
-convert ° F to K
+convert °F to K
-converts K to ° F
+converts K to °F